Ziadking/Ocelot-Online/README.md

 ## ocelot-online

 OpenComputers emulator in form of a web-application.
-Uses `ocelot-brain` module to do all the emulation work under the hood.
+Uses the `ocelot-brain` module to do all the emulation work under the hood.

 ### demo